Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - no de tarjeta
 - no do cartao
 - no do cartão
-- no. de tarjeta
+- non. de tarjeta

-- no. do cartao
+- non. do cartao

-- no. do cartão
+- non. do cartão
 - nr carta
-- nr. carta
+- Nr.
+Carta
 - numeri di scheda
 - numero carta
 - numero de cartao